-The results published in December 2024 by Transport Focus, an independent company in charge of monitoring customer satisfaction in the UK, report a level of customer satisfaction
+The results published in December 2024 by Transport Focus, an independent company in charge of monitoring customer satisfaction in the UK, report a level of customer satisfaction equal to 93/100 (overall journey).

 France

 In 2024, 97% of customers are satisfied with the services offered, through Trenitalia France, by the FS Group in France.